fabragaMS/ADPE2E/Lab/Lab2/Lab2.md

 5. Click **Create** to create the integration runtime.

 ## Create a Mapping Data Flow
 In this section you are going to create a Mapping Data Flow that will transform the Taxi detailed records into an aggreated daily summary.
-The Mapping Data Flow will read all records from the files stored in your MDWDataLake account and apply a sequence of transformations before the aggregated summary can be saved into the NYC.TaxiDataSummary table in your Azure SQL Data Warehouse.
+The Mapping Data Flow will read all records from the files stored in your SynapseDataLake account and apply a sequence of transformations before the aggregated summary can be saved into the NYC.TaxiDataSummary table in your Azure Synapse Analytics.

 **IMPORTANT**|